autohdw/flames/README.md

 ## Supported Versions
-Since FLAMES is a modern library written using C++14 (with some C++17 features), it only supports Vitis HLS 2020 or later where the CCC compiler version is 6.2.0.
+Since FLAMES is a modern library written using C++14 (with some C++17 features), it only supports Vitis HLS 2020 or later where the GCC compiler version is 6.2.0.
 Notably, Vivado HLS is not supported.

 ## Usage